Is Gas or Charcoal Better for Grilling?

 It’s tough to beat the natural flavor created by a wood charcoal grill.
 While gas grills may have options like smoker tubes and charcoal trays available to attempt to replicate the flavors of natural wood, it’s impossible to completely replace the real charcoal flavor.

 Many different types of wood can be used with a wood charcoal grill, and each offers its own subtle flavor notes.
 While not everyone can appreciate the differences, BBQ connoisseurs enjoy being able to experiment with different flavor combinations to create some truly unique recipes.
+You can find a guide to wood types and the foods they complement in our Charcoal Grill Buying Guide.

 Burning wood gets much hotter than burning gas.
 If absolute heat is what you’re after, then charcoal will always be king.
-This makes charcoal the ideal option for cooking tasks like professionally searing steak like you’d get at an expensive steakhouse restaurant.
+This makes charcoal the ideal option for cooking tasks like searing steak like you’d get at an expensive steakhouse restaurant.

-Remember, though, if you’re going to be cooking with charcoal, temperature control will be a more “hands-on” grilling experience than it would be with gas.
+Remember, though, if you’re going to be cooking with charcoal, temperature control will be a more hands-on grilling experience than it would be with gas.
 Many don’t mind this extra effort, but you may want to consider gas if you’d prefer more precise control.

-Direct or Indirect Cooking
+Direct or Indirect Cooking with Charcoal Grills

 Charcoal grills are great for both direct and indirect heat.
 As previously mentioned, direct heat is what most people would consider “normal grilling,” and charcoal performs the job exceptionally well.
 What makes charcoal grills different is their ability to utilize indirect cooking methods, as well.

 If you’re looking to take your grilling game up another level still, charcoal grills also include smokers.
 These are true indirect heat machines which are excellent for creating traditional pit-style barbecue right in your own backyard.
+You can find out more in our smoker buying guide.

 Ideally, you could install both charcoal and gas grills in your outdoor kitchen, since both have their distinct advantages and would complement each other well.
 Even within those two categories, there are many more variations to consider (like kamado grills, smokers, pellet grills, and more).
-At the end of the day, the “best” grill for you will be entirely dependent on how you plan to use it, so use the considerations above to make your decision.
+At the end of the day, the best grill for you will be entirely dependent on how you plan to use it, so use the considerations above to make your decision.

 Still, having trouble deciding?
 Our grilling specialists can assist you further.
-To speak with a member of our team, contact us by email or phone and we’ll do our best to help you find the right product for your space, cooking style, and budget.
+To speak with a member of our team, contact us by email or phone and we’ll do our best to help you find the right product for your space, cooking style and budget.